Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 5. Run through all of these steps for each different screen size.
 6. Use HTML and CSS validators from W3C schools to find mistakes in code.
 7. Use PEP8 to validate my python code.
-8. USe JShint to validate my JavaScript.
+8. Use JShint to validate my JavaScript.
+9. Use TestCase to test my Django
+10. Jest to test my Javascript functions.

 ### Results